It's Alright (Pet Shop Boys song)

-"It's Alright" is a song by English synth-pop duo Pet Shop Boys, released on 26 June 1989 as the third and final single from their third studio album, Introspective (1988).
+"It's Alright" is a song recorded by English synth-pop duo Pet Shop Boys, released on 26 June 1989 as the third and final single from their third studio album, Introspective (1988).
 It reached number five on the UK Singles Chart.
-Written and originally recorded by Sterling Void and Paris Brightledge, the song came to the attention of Pet Shop Boys on a house compilation issued by DJ International Records in 1987.
+Written and originally recorded by Sterling Void and Paris Brightledge, the song came to the attention of Pet Shop Boys on a compilation of house music from DJ International Records issued by FFRR Records in 1988.

-The lyrics list a wide variety of serious political issues in the headlines at the time ("Dictation enforced in Afghanistan, revolution in South Africa taking a stand…"), and then offers the positive message of the title—that on its "timeless wavelength", "music is our life's foundation", it "shall last" and ultimately "succeed all the nations to come".
+The lyrics list a wide variety of serious political issues in the headlines at the time ("Dictation enforced in Afghanistan, revolution in South Africa taking a stand…"), and then offer the positive message of the title—that on its "timeless wavelength", "music is our life's foundation", it "shall last" and ultimately "succeed all the nations to come".

+Background and composition

+Sterling Void worked on "It's All Right" (as it was originally spelled) with producer Marshall Jefferson.
+They brought in Paris Brightledge, who wrote the lyrics and also sang on the track.
+The song was recorded and mixed over two days at a Chicago recording studio.
+Record Mirror described their original version as "a deep house anthem of blissful quality, emotional singing from Paris Brightledge and an optimistic scenario of music as the vanquisher of war and oppression".

+"It's All Right" was released as a single by DJ International Records in 1987.
+The track was also included on the compilation album The House Sound of Chicago: Vol. III – Acid Tracks, which was released in the UK by FFRR Records in January 1988.
+Pet Shop Boys purchased this compilation and "absolutely loved" the song "It's All Right".
+They suggested to producer Trevor Horn that he record it with the female a cappella group The Mint Juleps but subsequently decided to cover it themselves for their album Introspective.